sindresorhus/got/readme.md

 See the [AWS section](#aws) for an example.

-**Note**: If you modify the `body` you will need to modify the `content-length` header too, because it has already been computed and assigned.
+**Note:** If you modify the `body` you will need to modify the `content-length` header too, because it has already been computed and assigned.

 ###### hooks.beforeRedirect